eclipsesource/theia-cloud-website/content/documentation/setupTheiaCloud/content.md

 We won't go into full detail explaining how to install each dependency but will provide links to their official documentation.

 Please note that our [Try Theia Cloud]({{< relref "tryTheiaCloud" >}}) guides use Terraform charts that will install all requirements automatically.
-Please have a look at the [Helm configuration](https://github.com/eclipsesource/theia-cloud/blob/main/terraform/modules/helm/main.tf) to find the used values.
+Please have a look at their [Helm configuration](https://github.com/eclipsesource/theia-cloud/blob/main/terraform/modules/helm/main.tf) to find the values used in the getting started guides.

 ### cert-manager.io